 Velluto Colonna Coro Basilica di S Maria della Salute | Tessitura Bevilacqua

-“…I continue to enter the basilica every year during the Feast days.
-There must surely be a piece of the velvet I made on those columns. …The hardest fabric to produce is the soprarizzo.
-We needed a lot of strength to work here, but most of all we needed to know a lot because we had various tasks.
-I loved this job and I loved the fabrics we made, too.
+“…I still enter the Basilica every year during the Feast days.
+There must surely be a piece of the velvet I made on those columns. …The most complicated fabric to produce was the soprarizzo.
+It required strenght, but above all, knowledge, because we handled everything ourselves.
+It was a job I loved deeply, just as I loved the fabrics we created.
 And I think they should never pass into oblivion.”

 THE STORY OF A PRECIOUS FABRIC

-The soprarizzo Colonne was commissioned by the then Patriarch of Venice Angelo Roncalli, who shortly thereafter became pope under the name John XXIII.
+The soprarizzo Colonne was commissioned by the then Patriarch of Venice, Monsignor Angelo Roncalli, who shortly after would ascend to the papacy as Pope John XXIII.

-In this picture, you can see him visiting our Tessitura to admire the velvet chosen for the Basilica della Salute, together with Cesare and Giulio Bevilacqua – grandfather and father of the current owners, respectively – and many weavers, among which was Mariella Bearzi.
+A photograph shows him visiting our weaving factory as he observes the velvet destined for the Basilica of the Salute, accompanied by Cesare and Giulio Bevilacqua, respectively the grandfather and father of the current owners, and by many weavers, including Mariella Bearzi herself.

 Visita Patriarca Roncalli | Tessitura Bevilacqua